Tummy Tuck Los Angeles, CA

 Pinching the subcutaneous tissue between thumb and forefinger in various locations helps assess the differences in thickness of the subcutaneous layer.

-Dr. Hughes will distinguish between intra-abdominal and subcutaneous fat.
+Dr. Kenneth Benjamin Hughes, MD will distinguish between intra-abdominal and subcutaneous fat.
 The relative contribution of subcutaneous fat and intra-abdominal contents to the abdominal contour defect will be assessed and discussed with the patient.
 Only subcutaneous fat can be remedied surgically.
 Intra-abdominal fat is not amenable to removal during the tummy tuck procedure.

 Dr. Hughes will assess for midline abdominal protuberance in the standing patient.
 He will ascertain whether the prominence is epigastric, infraumbilical, or both.
 Dr. Hughes will assess the strength of the abdominal wall musculature as well as diastasis recti and musculoaponeurotic laxity that may be amenable to plication and correction during the tummy tuck.